 - Final Surge: Track your progress using your device, receive daily workout notifications, a drag and drop calendar for easy modifications, lifetime access to the plan, and more!

-- Purchase running plan directly on Final Surge for a one-time fee of $24.99 here.
+Purchase our 50k ultramarathon running plan on Final Surge for a one-time fee of $29.99 per plan here.
+Digitally track your progress from start to finish of the training program.

-Our 50k training plan is 24-weeks in duration and focuses primarily on helping you get to the finish line of your ultramarathon.
-We use training cycles of three weeks hard, one week easy to allow for recovery and help prevent overuse injuries or burnout.
-Three weeks hard followed by a recovery week provide physical and mental adaptation to training stresses for a 50k.
+Our 50k training plan is 24 weeks in duration and focuses primarily on helping you get to the finish line of your ultramarathon.
+We use training cycles of three weeks hard, and one week easy to allow for recovery and help prevent overuse injuries or burnout.
+Three weeks of hard training followed by a recovery week provide physical and mental adaptation to training stresses for a 50k.
 You may find that you need to work in shorter or longer training cycles, and we address that in our “Modifying the Running Plan” section in this 50k training guide.

 - Properly increasing your weekly mileage and increasing your long-run mileage.